tloen/tloen.github.io/README.md

 ## License

-This theme is released under MIT License.
+Kiko is released under MIT License.
+Kikofri hasn't got one "official" for the moment.
+Until further notice the MIT License will do.